carlosonunez/hello-azure/rants.md

   with the first result being from an engineer's blog.
 I still think that "little information from community about software = software targets enterprises = it probably sucks since most CIO/CTO's don't know any better and it's too expensive to try"

+# Azure APIs

+- Apparently `azure_storage` only works with Python 3.5 max.
+That's nuts (in a bad way).
+- Yep, the documentation is wrong. `from azure.storage.blob import BlobServiceClient` is outdated despite it being on the quickstart docs that is the top result on Google when one searches for "azure storage api python".

+  See here for more: https://stackoverflow.com/questions/58768443/error-importing-blobserviceclient-from-azure-storage-blob